 Duncan is also the mother of two children, both of whom helped judge the food cooked by the student chefs.
 She said they were tough judges, but that their favorite item was the spinach and carrot muffin.

-This article appears in the May 24, 2012, edition of National Journal Daily.
+This article appears in the May 24, 2012 edition of NJ Daily.